 Decisions about special consideration, when it is or is not appropriate, is for each awarding organisation to make.
 Their decisions might be different for different qualifications and for different subjects.

-See also:

-- JCQ's guidance on special considerations - FAB's guidance on special considerations
+See also: JCQ's guidance on special considerations

 6. Wider communications